• Skip to primary navigation

 These Caramel Apple Cupcakes showcase fresh Granny Smith apples from top to bottom.
 There’s some in the cupcakes, whipped butterscotch frosting, and on top!
 Finished with a homemade caramel sauce drizzle, these cupcakes are the ultimate fall sweet treat!

-caramel apple cupcakes on a table.
+Caramel apple cupcakes on a cooling rack.

 Jump to: